 Don’t Clutter It

 The best way to make a small yard look even smaller is to overdo it.
 Don’t put all the features and amenities you can think of in your yard.
 Focus on making the yard as functional as possible.
 You can’t mix design elements because that will make your yard look cramped and cluttered.
-Learn to choose which among the design features are important.
+Learn to choose which design features are important.